 Our Experts Can Handle All Your Air Conditioning Repair Needs

 Whatever the reason why your AC is leaking water, Golden Seal Service Experts can set things right.
 We’ll examine and repair your air conditioner, getting it back to working again quickly.

-Our technicians are highly trained, knowledgeable and NATE-certified to provide outstanding repairs.
+Our technicians are highly trained, knowledgeable and ACE-certified to provide outstanding repairs.
 We have total confidence in our repairs—in fact, we back up everything we offer with a one-year 100% Satisfaction Guarantee!*

 We’ll even suggest a headache-free membership plan.
 This may help you catch AC issues sooner so you can halt later repairs while keeping your home more comfortable.